vvvhung/Course_Project/CodeBook.md

 6 LAYING

-B Column 1 is subject number, its values are in set 1,..,30
+B. Column 2 is subject number, its values are in set 1,..,30

-C.561 column are mean of descriptive variable in Features.txt
+C. Last 561 column are mean of descriptive variable in Features.txt

 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y